DevExpress/testcafe/README.md

 **PageObject pattern support**<br/>
 The TestCafe's [Test API](https://devexpress.github.io/testcafe/documentation/test-api/) includes a high-level selector library, assertions, etc.
-You can combine them to implement readable tests with the [PageObject pattern](https://martinfowler.com/bliki/PageObject.html).
+You can combine them to implement readable tests with the [PageObject pattern](https://devexpress.github.io/testcafe/documentation/recipes/using-page-model.html).

 ```js
 const macOSInput = Selector('.column').find('label').withText('MacOS').child('input');`
 ```

 **Easy to include in a continuous integration system**<br/>
-TestCafe is launched from a console, and its reports can be viewed in a CI system's interface (TeamCity, Jenkins, Travis & etc.)
+You can run TestCafe from a console, and its reports can be viewed in a CI system's interface (TeamCity, Jenkins, Travis & etc.)

 ## Getting Started